 Most of the products discussed below are available in drugstores, salons, and health stores.
 You can also find each of these products on Amazon.
 There are many factors that go into determining whether a product is right for you or not.
 So, don’t hesitate to try several and stick with the one that works for you and your hair.
 Each of the products mentioned below is free of sulfates and silicones.

 Finding a sulfate-free shampoo for natural hair doesn’t mean spending a lot of money.
-Many big drugstore companies have launched sulfate-free products in recent years, and this includes several reasonably priced options.
+Many big drugstore companies have launched sulfate-free products in recent years for lower costs.
 Many big retailers, like Walgreens and Target, also carry small black hair care sections where you can find sulfate-free cleansers that deliver tons of moisture.

 L’Oréal’s EverPure Cleansing Balm is great for those whose hair doesn’t need a ton of extra moisture.
 If your hair craves hydration and is a fan of natural oils, the OGX Renewing Moroccan Argan Oil Shampoo is a good choice.
 And if your hair needs a ton of moisture, the SheaMoisture Raw Shea Moisture Retention Shampoo offers a thick, hydrating formula free of harsh chemicals.